 • This Project will follow the buffering requirements in the ordinance that were tailored just for solar facilities.
 These buffer requirements were developed with the first set of amendments to the ordinances and were kept in the second adopted set of standards.
-These standards were developed using public comment and staff and Planning Commission study of many Solar Facility Ordinances around the country.
-These standards are greater than many other higher intensity commercial developments.
+These standards were developed using public comment and staff and Planning Commission study

-- Most of the Project is on and adjacent to agricultural lands that are already buffered from housing and roads.
+- of many Solar Facility Ordinances around the country.
+These standards are greater than many other higher intensity commercial developments. - Most of the Project is on and adjacent to agricultural lands that are already buffered from housing and roads.
 Two county requirements will minimize visual impacts.
 First, the county stormwater management requirements limit the lowest point of the panel to the ground at not more than 10 feet.
 Second, the Ordinance imposes a general setback of 100 feet from external property lines for all solar panels (absent compliance with additional criteria for a reduced setback) and requires a screening buffer for all panels that are within 200 feet of either a residence or certain other structures.
-The Project proposes to meet the 100-foot setback requirement along its entire perimeter.
-Additionally, even though the panels will be located more than 200 feet from any residence (and therefore would not require a screening buffer), the Project proposes to install a landscape screening buffer along the majority of the project's perimeter.
+The Project proposes to meet the 100-foot setback requirement along much of its perimeter, when abutting land in agricultural production.
+In locations where this setback is reduced to 50 feet, a dense two-row, staggered evergreen tree buffer will be planted within the 50-foot setback to obstruct views of the facility.
+Additionally, even though many of the panels will be located more than 200 feet from any residence (and therefore would not require a screening buffer), the Project proposes to install a landscape screening buffer along the project's perimeter anywhere the project abuts a residential use.
 To further reduce visual impacts, the maximum highest point of the proposed solar panels will meet the height restrictions set forth in the ordinance.
 Also, any existing or proposed plantings or fencing used for buffering shall be maintained or replaced by the Project owner. - The future values will be protected by the fact that the developed areas within the Project can be returned to open land upon decommissioning of the Solar facility.
 The applicant commissioned an appraisal on whether the Project will have any impact on adjoining property values.
-The appraisal concluded that since criteria that typically correlate with downward adjustments on property values such as noise, odor, and traffic will not be generated by a solar facility, and therefore a solar facility is a compatible use for rural/residential transition areas and would not appreciably depress land values. - Applicant representatives met with the Jefferson County Engineering Staff to discuss their internal changes in their review and approval of Storm Water Management (SWM) design for Solar Facilities.
+The appraisal concluded that since criteria that typically correlate with downward adjustments on property values such as noise, odor, and traffic will not be generated by a solar facility, and therefore a solar facility is a compatible use for rural/residential transition areas and would not appreciably depress land values.
+In addition, the study confirmed that there are no impacts on home values due to abutting a solar farm when there are proper setbacks and screening. - Applicant representatives met with the Jefferson County Engineering Staff to discuss their internal changes in their review and approval of Storm Water Management (SWM) design for Solar Facilities.
 The Project's SWM design submittal will include design aspects to meet the county's SWM ordinance and their updated review process.